amardeep-SDE/devTinder-web/README.md

  - You should not be access other routes without login
  - If token is not present, redirect user to login page
  - Logout feature Implantation
+ - Get the feed and add the feed in the store
+ - Build the user card on feed
+ - Edit profile features
+ - Show Toast message on save of profile
+ - See all my connection

 Body
  - Navbar